-Our assumptions here are, the same modulation scheme at all of the subchannels (different SINRs) and no interchannel interferences (independent subchannels).
-With these, we perform the power control algorithm mentioned in previous section for each subchannel separately.
+We assume that there is no interchannel interferences and so the subchannels are independent.
+We perform the power control algorithm mentioned in previous section for each subchannel separately.

-Fig. 2 depicts the proposed system for the mobiles using OFDM scheme.
-In the first case, we assume a simple OFDM receiver at the base stations as in Fig. 1.
+Fig. 1 depicts the proposed system for the mobiles using OFDM scheme.
+First, we assume a single antenna OFDM receiver at the base stations.

-Figure 2.
-OFDM Transmitter using adaptive power allocation.
+Figure 1.
+OFDM Transmitter using power control.

-By applying the adaptive power control algorithm, we gaurantee that the ratio of the desired signal power to the combination of interference and noise at lth subchannel is at least a prespecified value $\gamma_l$ .
+By applying the adaptive power control algorithm. we guarantee that the ratio of the desired signal power to the combination of interference and noise at lth subchannel is at least a prespecified value $\gamma_l$ .